-Similarly in 2013, the Antitrust Secretariat issued Technical Norm SCPMNT-2013-001 - "Unfair practices that mislead and violate regulations related to labeling and promotion of food products (foods and beverages)."
+Similarly in 2013, the Antitrust Secretariat issued Technical Norm SCPMNT-2013-001 - "Unfair Practices that Mislead and Violate Regulations Related to Labeling and Promotion of Food Products (Foods and Beverages)."
 This norm establishes that food and beverage products produced and traded in Ecuador must include a label identifying the product as transgenic or non-transgenic.
-RTE INEN 022 - "Labeling of Processed, Packed, and Packaged Food Products" has been modified to clarify how to properly label transgenic product.
-The relevant articles of RTE INEN 022 included:
+The rationale behind this regulation is that non-GE products compete at a disadvantage with GE products.
+RTE INEN 022 - "Labeling of Processed, Packed, and Packaged Food Products" has been modified to clarify how to properly label transgenic product and allow the enforcement of regulations that had been previously enacted but never implemented.
+The relevant articles of RTE INEN 022 include:

-Article 3.1.6: The term transgenic component is used to refer to a living organism that has been modified by the addition of exogenous genes to achieve new properties.

-Article 5.2: For processed foods containing transgenic ingredients, the product label must state, in the main panel, in highlighted letters as provided for in Annex B of the NTE INEN 1334-1 standard, "CONTAINS TRANSGENIC COMPONENTS," provided that the transgenic content exceeds 0.9% in the product.

-Article 5.3: When transgenic ingredients are used, the list of ingredients must state the name of the ingredient, followed by the word "TRANSGENIC," provided that the content of the transgenic component exceeds 0.9% in the product.

-Article 5.4: For purposes of traceability, the manufacturer must request that the supplier state that the ingredient is or is not a transgenic component.
+- Article 3.1.6: The term transgenic component is used to refer to a living organism that has been modified by the addition of exogenous genes to achieve new properties. - Article 5.2: For processed foods containing transgenic ingredients, the product label must state, in the main panel, in highlighted letters as provided for in Annex B of the NTE INEN 1334-1 standard, "CONTAINS TRANSGENIC COMPONENTS," provided that the transgenic content exceeds 0.9 percent in the product. - Article 5.3: When transgenic ingredients are used, the list of ingredients must state the name of the ingredient, followed by the word "TRANSGENIC," provided that the content of the transgenic component exceeds 0.9 percent in the product. - Article 5.4: For purposes of traceability, the manufacturer must request that the supplier state that the ingredient is or is not a transgenic component.